 - 22. The following changes should be made to the Bill: - i.
-There should be a power to extend all the sunset provisions in the Bill; - ii.
-There should be clear limits to the types of provisions that can disappear at the sunset; - iii.
+The operation of the sunset should be reversed, so that only identified legislation is revoked at the end of 2023.
+We have prepared draft text of an amendment to this effect, which can be found in the appendix on page 12. - ii.
+There should be a power to extend all the sunset provisions in the Bill; - iii.
+There should be clear limits to the types of provisions that can disappear at the sunset; - iv.
 Nothing should be allowed to disappear at the sunset without consultations, impact reports, and either a parliamentary vote in favour or the opportunity for Parliament to remove items from a list of what the Government wishes to repeal.